JocelynF/WineRegions/README.md

 ## Background

-I consulted with the company VinePair to explore trends in wine interest by region (a.k.a. appllation).
-VinePair is the largest online media company for millennial drinkers.
-Their main focus is to take the prentension out of drinking and make it more accessible to everybody.
+I consulted with a largest online media company targeting millennial drinkers.
 They have 3-5 million page views per month so their web traffic data can be used to inform future content and marketing decisions.

 ## Pipeline